Last Updated: October 29, 2024

 United States of America

-What Is Teri Garr's Net Worth?
+What was Teri Garr's Net Worth?

-Teri Garr is an American actress, comedian, and dancer who has a net worth of $6 million.
-Teri Garr earned an Academy Award nomination for her performance as Sandy Lester in the 1982 film "Tootsie."
-Teri has more than 150 acting credits to her name, including the films "Young Frankenstein" (1974), "Oh, God!"
+Teri had more than 150 acting credits to her name, including the films "Young Frankenstein" (1974), "Oh, God!"
 (1977), "Close Encounters of the Third Kind" (1977), "The Black Stallion" (1979), "Mr. Mom" (1983), "Dumb and Dumber" (1994), and "Prêt-à-Porter" (1994) and the television series "McCloud" (1970–1975), "The Sonny and Cher Comedy Hour" (1971–1974), "Good & Evil" (1991), "Good Advice" (1994), "Women of the House" (1995), and "Friends" (1997–1998).
 Garr voiced Mary McGinnis on the animated Kids' WB series "Batman Beyond" (1999–2000) as well as the films "Batman Beyond: The Movie" (1999) and "Batman Beyond: Return of the Joker" (2000), and she has also lent her voice to the film "Aloha, Scooby-Doo!"
 (2005), the TV shows "The Legend of Prince Valiant" (1993), "Duckman: Private Dick/Family Man" (1994), "King of the Hill" (2000), and "What's New, Scooby-Doo?"
 (2003), and the video game "Black Dahlia" (1998).
 She published the autobiography "Speedbumps: Flooring It Through Hollywood" in 2005.
 Teri was diagnosed with multiple sclerosis in the late '90s, and in 2011, she retired from acting.

 Early Life

 Teri Garr was born Teri Ann Garr on December 11, 1944, in Lakewood, Ohio.
 Teri's mother, Phyllis, was a model and dancer as well as a wardrobe mistress for the Rockettes, and her father, Eddie, was an actor, comedian, and vaudeville performer who starred in the Broadway play "Tobacco Road."
-Garr and her older brothers Phil and Ed grew up in Cleveland and New Jersey before the family moved to Los Angeles.
+Garr and her older brothers, Phil and Ed, grew up in Cleveland and New Jersey before the family moved to Los Angeles.
 Sadly, Eddie died of a heart attack when Teri was 11 years old, and she said of her father's death, "[It] left us bereft, without any kind of income.
 And I saw my mother be this incredibly strong, creative woman who put three kids through college—one of my brothers is a surgeon.
 Any kind of lessons we wanted, we had to have scholarships or sweep the floors.
 It had to be free.
 And so we always had to try harder."
 Garr trained for several hours per day in ballet during her youth until her "feet would be bleeding."
 She attended North Hollywood High School, then she spent two years at San Fernando Valley State College before moving to New York to pursue an acting career.
 There, Teri studied at the Lee Strasberg Theatre and Film Institute and the Actors Studio.

 Career

 As a high school senior, Garr auditioned for a traveling production of "West Side Story," and while performing in the musical, she met actor/dancer/choreographer David Winters, who later hired her for several projects, including a few Elvis Presley movies.
 Teri made her film debut in 1963's "A Swingin' Affair," then she had uncredited roles as a dancer in "Kissin' Cousins" (1964), "Viva Las Vegas" (1964), "What a Way to Go!"
 (1964), "Red Line 7000" (1965), and "Clambake" (1967).
 In the '60s, Garr also appeared in the films "Girl Happy" (1965), "For Pete's Sake!"
 (1966), "The Hardy Boys: The Mystery of the Chinese Junk" (1967), "Maryjane" (1968), "Head" (1968), and "Changes" (1969) and the television shows "Mr. Novak" (1964), "Shindig!"
 (1964–1965), "Dr. Kildare" (1965), "Hullabaloo" (1965), "Batman" (1966), "That Girl" (1967–1968), "The Andy Griffith Show" (1968), "Star Trek" (1968), "Mayberry R.F.D."
 (1968), "Room 222" (1969), and "It Takes a Thief" (1969).
-She was a regular cast member on "The Sonny and Cher Comedy Hour" (1971–1974), "The Sonny and Cher Show" (1976–1977), and "The Ken Berry 'Wow' Show" (1972), and she had recurring roles on "McCloud" (1970–1975), "The Bob Newhart Show" (1973–1974), "The Girl with Something Extra" (1973–1974), and "Cher" (1975).
+She was a regular cast member on "The Sonny and Cher Comedy Hour" (1971–1974), "The Sonny and Cher Show" (1976–1977), "The Ken Berry 'Wow' Show" (1972), and she had recurring roles on "McCloud" (1970–1975), "The Bob Newhart Show" (1973–1974), "The Girl with Something Extra" (1973–1974), and "Cher" (1975).

 Garr played Inga in "Young Frankenstein" (1974), Bobbie Landers in "Oh, God!"
 (1977), Ronnie Neary in "Close Encounters of the Third Kind" (1977), and Mrs. Ramsey in "The Black Stallion" (1979) and "The Black Stallion Returns" (1983), and she hosted "Saturday Night Live" three times between 1980 and 1985.
 In 1982, she co-starred with Dustin Hoffman in "Tootsie," which earned 10 Academy Award nominations, including one for Teri.
-In 1998, the film was preserved in the Library of Congress' National Film Registry for being "culturally, historically, or aesthetically significant."
+In 1998, the film was preserved in the Library of Congress's National Film Registry for being "culturally, historically, or aesthetically significant."
 In the '80s, Garr also starred in the films "Witches' Brew" (1980), "One from the Heart" (1982), "The Escape Artist" (1982), "The Sting II" (1983), "Mr. Mom" (1983), "Firstborn" (1984), "Miracles" (1986), "Full Moon in Blue Water" (1988), "Out Cold" (1989), and "Let It Ride" (1989) and appeared in the television series "Faerie Tale Theatre" (1982) and "Sesame Street" (1987) and the TV movies "Prime Suspect" (1982) "The Winter of Our Discontent" (1983), "Pack of Lies" (1987), and "Teri Garr in Flapjack Floozie" (1988).
 Teri guest-starred on "Tales from the Crypt" (1991), "Dream On" (1992), "Murphy Brown" (1993), "The Larry Sanders Show" (1993), "Men Behaving Badly" (1996), "Sabrina, the Teenage Witch" (1997), and "ER" (1999), and she played Phoebe Abbott, Phoebe Buffay's birth mother, in three episodes of "Friends" (1997–1998).

 Teri Garr Net Worth